hapax/hapax.github.io/assets/hacker.md

 <span style="padding-left: 20px; display:block">
-[Hackers] wanted to be able to do something in a more exciting way than anyone believed possible and show 'Look how wonderful this is.
-I bet you didn't believe this could be done.'
+[Hackers] wanted to be able to do something in a more exciting way than anyone believed possible and show "Look how wonderful this is.
+I bet you didn't believe this could be done."
 </span>

 Examples include